Facilities - ceder

 - Pelleting plant with KAHL 33-500 press equipped with a mixing and dosing system.
 There is a cooling and bagging system and the possibility of adding steam.

 Biomass harvesting and logistics equipment

-There are several items of equipment, including a BIOBALER WB-5 harvesting and baling system driven by a VALTRA T194D tractor, adapted for forestry work; and a self-loading trailer equipped with a versatile crane for transporting up to 20 bales, along with wood chips or crushed/bundled biomass.
-This equipment enables the simultaneous clearing and baling of biomass from energy crops and typical scrubland plants such as cistus, heather, broom and gorse.
-Using these and other items of equipment, CEDER-CIEMAT has developed working methods designed to enhance the viability of using forest mass that is currently unmanaged and is at a high risk of severe forest fire, in light of the large amount of continuous biomass per hectare.
+- A Biobaler WB-55 harvesting and baling system driven by a VALTRA T194D tractor, that has been adapted for forestry work, and a self-loading trailer.
+The trailer is equipped with a versatile crane and can move wood chips, crushed or bundled biomass, and up to 20 bales.
+This equipment allows simultaneous clearing and baling operations from energy crops and scrubs, such as rockrose, heather, broom, and gorse.
+CEDER-CIEMAT develops new working methods based on this and other equipment with the aim of enhancing the viability of forest areas that are currently not managed and have a high risk of suffering virulent wildfires due to the great amount of continuous biomass per hectare.